We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 The Australian Stock Exchange was founded on 1st April 1987, after the government passed legislation to combine six independent stock exchanges.
 Although the combined exchange is relatively new, some of the state-based original exchanges dated as far back as the 1800s, including the Sydney Stock Exchange, which was established in 1871.
 This stock exchange was in fact home to the first computer installed within an Australian exchange, used to streamline clearinghouse functionality and broker-client accounting services.

 In 2012, the Australian Liquidity Centre (ALC) was launched, a state-of-the-art data hub supporting the Australian Securities Exchange trade execution and post-trade platforms.
 In 2013, the exchange expanded to offer global network connectivity via ASX Net Global.
 Recent activities highlight continuous innovative functionality aiming to enhance the features of the exchange.
-This includes new platform integration, post-trade solutions for equity market trading and the introduction of mFund, permitting investors to hold, buy and sell units in unlisted funds.
+This includes new platform integration, post-trade solutions for equity market trading and the introduction of mFund, permitting traders to hold, buy and sell units in unlisted funds.

 Australian Stock Exchange Vs Australian Securities Exchange